VoidXH/Cavern/docs/Format bitstream definitions/Limitless Audio Format.md

 their index, and the order of the dimensions is width, height, depth.

 Position tracks contain the values dimension by dimension, object by object (object 1 X, object 1 Y, object 1 Z, object 2 X...).
-LAF is using a right-handed Cartesian coordinate system.
+LAF is using a left-handed Cartesian coordinate system.
 The bit depth of the content sets the precision of object positions, these values are encoded the exact same way PCM samples are: from -1 to 1 (these limits are the walls of the virtual room), multiplied by the